 Full-frame charged coupled devices (CCDs) feature high-density pixel arrays capable of producing digital images with the highest resolution currently available.
-This popular CCD architecture has been widely adopted due to the simple design, reliability, and ease of fabrication.
+This popular CCD architecture has been widely adopted for digital cameras for microscopy due to the simple design, reliability, and ease of fabrication.
 Instructions for operation of the tutorial appear below the applet window.

 The pixel array illustrated in the full-frame CCD above consists of a parallel shift register, onto which images are optically projected by means of a camera lens or microscope optical train.
 In this configuration, all of the photodiodes in the pixel array collectively act as the image plane and are available for detecting photons during the exposure period.
 This is illustrated in the tutorial as the area in which the image slowly formed.
 The speed in which the CCD collects image data is adjustable with the Image Acquisition Delay slider.
 A miniature portion of the total image is contained in each pixel element, which consists of four photodiodes masked with red, green, and blue colored filters.
 The image presented in the upper right-hand corner of the tutorial is an actual high-magnification photomicrograph of a single pixel element.